 All markets are wonderful but here’s a list of Christmas markets to get some ideas.

-I myself have been to the ones in Köln, Dusseldorf and have visited Berlin and Budapest during Christmas.
-Where have you been this year?
 Looking for the best place to spend Christmas?
 Check the Christmas traditions around the globe.

-How to get there
+How to get to the Christmas Markets?

 The most important thing about how to plan your Christmas market trip is to plan how to get there.
-Depending on where you wish to go and how far it’s from your home town, you need to arrange the right sort of transportation.
+Depending on where you wish to go and how far it’s from your hometown, you need to arrange the right sort of transportation.

 Taking the train or bus, allows you to drink as much mulled wine as you’d like.
 You do not have to drive home after having walked all day and you’re feet are killing you.
 And, last but not least you do not have to worry about high parking fees or traffic driving into the city.